Nursing Strike: What to Do When Your Baby Refuses to Nurse

 Try cuddling your baby and engaging in skin-to-skin contact, which can renew their interest in breastfeeding.

-• Your baby is showing signs of dehydration or weight loss.
+• Your baby is showing signs of dehydration (dry diapers).

 • You’re feeling overwhelmed, stressed, or downright exhausted.